Criteria Studios

 Criteria Studios is a recording studio in North Miami, Florida, founded in 1958 by musician Mack Emerman.
 Hundreds of gold, platinum, and diamond singles and albums have been recorded, mixed or mastered at Criteria, for many notable artists and producers.

 Facilities

 Criteria has seven studios, each with its own letter designation.
 Studio A is Criteria's largest live room, designed to be large enough to record a symphony orchestra, with a ceiling outline of 3,000 square feet and a Solid State Logic 9096 J console, multitrack tape decks, and a Pro Tools HD3 system.
 Studio B is a Pro Tools suite with a Solid State Logic AWS900.
 Studio C has a 20 x 30 foot live room with 19 foot high ceilings, and the 40-input vintage Neve 8078 mixing console formerly in Criteria's Studio A. Studio D has an SSL ORIGIN, the John Storyk-designed Studio E with its 27-foot peaked ceilings also houses an SSL9096J.
 Studio F is a digital production suite, featuring an SSL Duality console.
-Lastly, the Studio M7 production suite has an Slate RAVEN.
+Lastly, the Studio M7 production suite has a Slate RAVEN.